International Students Are at Home at KCU

 Students may only receive financial support from direct family members (parents/guardians, brothers/sisters, grandparents).
-All financial documents and signed certification from sponsors must be submitted through the Workday student information portal no later than May 1st.
+All financial documents and signed sponsor certification form must be submitted through Workday no later than March 1st.

-Additionally, international students must pay their Acceptance and Matriculation fee and have all financial documents approved before KCU will create an I-20 document for the student or transfer a students SEVIS record from their current institution.
+Additionally, international students must pay their Acceptance and Matriculation Deposit and have all financial documents approved before KCU will create an I-20 document for the student or transfer a students SEVIS record from their current institution.

 Cost of Attendance